 The ARM architecture is constantly evolving to meet the increasing demands of leading edge applications developers, while retaining the backwards compatibility necessary to protect investment in software development.
 For more information, see the Technical Reference Manual for your processor.

-The following table shows some key features for the current ARM processors.
+The following table shows some key features for some of the ARM processors supported by ARM Compiler.

 Table 1-1 Key features